eddmann/eddmann.github.io/_posts/2021/2021-02-05-advent-of-code-2015-day-12-jsabacusframework-io.md

   );
 ```

-The predicate function itself checks to ensure that the current document value is not an Array (as Arrays are represented as Objects in JavaScript) and then attempts to see if any of the Objects values include the value "red".
+The predicate function itself checks to ensure that the current document value is not an Array (as Arrays are represented as Objects in JavaScript) and then attempts to see if any of the Object's values include the value "red".
 We can then invoke the `sumJsonNumbers` function again, returning the required answer for part two 🌟.

 ## Alternative Solution

-Alternatively, we could tackle this problem in a more simplified mannor.
+Alternatively, we could tackle this problem in a more simplified manner.
 Instead of deserialising the JSON document and recursing over its contents, we could just employ a Regular Expression to extract all numbers present.

 ```typescript